stefan-hoeck/idris2-elab-util/src/Doc/Generic1.md

 In Haskell, there are numerous libraries dealing with the concept of *Generics*: Canonical representations of algebraic data types.
-Different libraries differ in how the represent data types generically and what kinds of data types can be represented by generics.
+Different libraries differ in how they represent data types generically and what kinds of data types can be represented by generics.